 A full content audit is beyond the scope of this article, but starting with a list of titles will help you know what you’re working with and help you decide where to start.

-2. How are your customers accessing that content?.
+2. How are your customers accessing that content?
+Knowledge base design is not just about the design of individual pages.
+It’s also about the design of the entry points to those pages.
 If your content is hard to access at all, then redesigning the pages will be wasted effort.

 Common access points to review:

 - Marketing website (navigation menu, your Contact Us page)

 - In-app prompts (if you’re working on a software product)